roblevintennis/rapid-workflow-book/chapters/03_setting_up_for_rapid_dev.md

 }
 ```

-It should be self-evident that we're importing Compass's reset, defining a color variable, and using it on the .test class we defined in our markup.
+It should be self-evident in the above `.scss` file that we're importing Compass's reset module, defining a color variable, and then using that variable on the `.test` class we defined earlier in our markup.

 Now go back to the Scout application.
-For the 'Input Folder' click the 'Choose' button and find the sass directory we defined above; do the same for the Output Folder but this time choose the css directory.
-The idea here is that the input files will get fetched up from the .scss directory, converted to CSS, and output as .css files to the output directory.
+For the 'Input Folder' click the 'Choose' button and find the `sass` directory we defined earlier; now do the same for the 'Output Folder' but this time choose the `css` directory.
+The idea here is that the input files will get fetched from the `sass` directory (where we have our `.scss` files), get converted to proper CSS, and then output as `.css` files to the our output directory.

 Once you've set up the input and output folders, simply click the big "play button" beside your project name to start Scout "watching" for file modifications.
 The first time I did this it took several seconds before I actually saw the output on the log tab showing that the style.scss file was detected and the style.css file was created: